githedgehog/docs/docs/user-guide/devices.md

   locationSig:
     sig: <undefined>
     uuidSig: <undefined>
-  portBreakouts: # Configures port breakouts for the switch
+  portBreakouts: # Configures port breakouts for the switch, see the SwitchProfile for available options
-    1/55: 4x25G
+    E1/55: 4x25G
-  portGroupSpeeds: # Configures port group speeds for the switch
+  portGroupSpeeds: # Configures port group speeds for the switch, see the SwitchProfile for available options
     "1": 10G
     "2": 10G
+  portSpeeds: # Configures port speeds for the switch, see the SwitchProfile for available options
+    E1/1: 25G
   protocolIP: 172.30.11.100/32 # Used as BGP router ID
   role: server-leaf # Role of the switch, one of server-leaf, border-leaf and mixed-leaf
   vlanNamespaces: # Defines which VLANs could be used to attach servers